iwashi623/dekopin/README.md

 ### Google Cloud Build

 Dekopin also supports Cloud Build integration using build environment variables.
+If the commit hash is 7 characters or fewer, it will be used as is; if longer, only the first 7 characters are used.

 Example `cloudbuild.yaml`: